TheJNXx/My-Termux-Binaries/README.md

 # Sources

-Every creation, compilation method of these binaries and licenses were thanks to these repositories
+Every creation, compilation method and licensing of these binaries was thanks to these repositories

 [CHDman](https://github.com/charlesthobe/chdman)